Azure-Samples/azure-search-openai-demo/README.md

 1. Run `azd env set ALLOWED ORIGIN https://<your-domain.com>`
 2. Run `azd up`

+For the frontend code, change `BACKEND_URI` in `api.ts` to point at the deployed backend URL, so that all fetch requests will be sent to the deployed backend.

 ## Running locally

 You can only run locally **after** having successfully run the `azd up` command.
 If you haven't yet, follow the steps in [Azure deployment](#azure-deployment) above.